gabrielelanaro/gabrielelanaro.github.io/blog/_posts/2020-05-05-flashcard-and-memory.md

 Could we simply fit the exponential curve to a bunch of data points and find **S**?

-This could perhaps be achieved by using the following procedure (I'm sure some researcher has done something on these lines on real people):
+This could perhaps be achieved by using the following procedure (I'm sure some researcher has done something along these lines on real people):

 - we take **n** different cards that the subject has never seen and that have the same difficulty
 - we show one card to the subject once
-- we test at later time if the subject was able to recall a card
+- we test at later time if the subject was able to recall the card
-- we repeat the same process with other cards to determined how long does the subject takes to forget a card.
+- we repeat the same process with other cards so that we can estimate **S**

 This is however not how a flashcard app works.
 Ideally we would like the user to input a bunch of cards of variable difficulty, and start learning right away without having to do any calibration or experiments.
 Besides, if the user input their own cards of varying difficulty we won't have a reliable estimate of **S** anyway!

-We would like the flashcard app to have a loop as follows:
+We would like the flashcard app to have a feedback loop as follows:

 - We have `RepetitionSystem` which chooses which card we should show the user
 - We show the card to the user and collect feedback (wether the user recalled the item correctly or not)